Cable-s/RandomProcessing/README.md

 Moon_Phases - a basic looking simulation of how the moon phases are seen from earth as it revolves around the earth

+Physics_Vectors - a program that allows you to draw lines (vectors), and than add them all up to get the resultant vector.

 RandomPi - I calculate Pi from random numbers using the probility that two random numbers being corpime equaling 6 / PI^2

 Ray_Marching - Ray Marching formula to draw circles and square that are placed randomly in an envirnment from a top down view (thanks coding train)